MICE: Minimal Interaction Cross-Encoders for efficient Re-ranking: Towards minimal interaction cross-encoders

 \subsection{Experimental setup}

 \paragraph{Backbones}

-We consider two distinct backbones: BERT \cite{bert}, which has been extensively studied \cite{rogers-etal-2020-primer,ferrando2024primerinnerworkingstransformerbased} and has been successfully applied on the IR task, and ModernBERT \cite{modernbert}, a recent update to the original BERT architecture with stronger capabilities (notably in long context processing).
-While our approach can be applied to analyze any cross-encoder, we focus here on cross-encoders based on small language models.
-Using here small models is further motivated by the need to run an extensive series of training runs and evaluations for our masking study that would otherwise be prohibitively expensive on larger backbones.
-In addition, despite the emergence of LLMs in IR \cite{rankLlama}, these smaller architectures remain highly relevant and competitive for ranking tasks due to their efficiency \cite{Dejean2024ATC}.
-We study 3 cross-encoders based on the two backbones cited above: MiniLM-v2 \cite{minilmv2}, a compact yet effective model based on BERT \cite{bert}, and optimized via deep self-attention distillation, and two sizes of Ettin \cite{ettin} encoders, differing in their number of parameters (17M and 32M), based on the ModernBERT architecture \cite{modernbert}.
-We further detail their configuration in \Cref{tab:model-configs}.
+We consider two distinct backbones: BERT \cite{bert}, which has been extensively studied \cite{rogers-etal-2020-primer,ferrando2024primerinnerworkingstransformerbased} , and ModernBERT \cite{modernbert}, a recent update to the original BERT architecture with stronger capabilities.
+While our approach can be applied to analyze any cross-encoder, we focus here on cross-encoders based on small transformer encoders: MiniLM-v2 \cite{minilmv2} (simply "MiniLM" in the paper), a compact yet effective model based on BERT \cite{bert} optimized via deep self-attention distillation, and Ettin-32M \cite{ettin}, based on ModernBERT \cite{modernbert}.
+We further detail their configuration in Appendix (\Cref{tab:model-configs}).
+Small models let us run the extensive training and evaluation of our masking study, which would be prohibitively expensive on larger backbones.
+Despite the rise of LLMs in IR \cite{rankLlama}, they remain competitive for ranking thanks to their efficiency \cite{Dejean2024ATC}.

 \paragraph{Baselines}